 You don’t have to “mean to.”
-The Texas Penal Code states that it is an offense to “intentionally, knowingly, or recklessly” cause bodily injury to a public servant.
+The Texas Penal Code states that it is an offense to cause bodily injury to a public servant with intent.
 Recklessly essentially means accidentally and carelessly.
 Generally, when people hear that a person assaulted a police officer, in their minds they imagine someone punching a cop in the face or something equally as deliberate.
 That would certainly qualify as intentional behavior, in which there was an intention to cause pain to the officer.
 However, in my experience defending these cases it is the exception rather than the rule that a person just strikes a police officer.
 More often, it is “reckless” conduct that is alleged.
 The charge stems from an altercation in which the officer is trying to make an arrest.
 Many times the incident will happen all of the sudden.
 I have seen many cases in which the person doesn’t really have a clear understanding or memory of what happened.
 If an elbow flies up and strikes the officer or even if a person bumps into the officer, a charge can result.

 The person being charged with the crime must know the alleged victim is a public servant.
 This is very important.
 Most police officers are in uniforms that clearly establish they are police officers, but some are not.
 Sometimes police officers are working undercover, and detectives often don’t wear the distinctive navy blue uniform.
 If a plainclothes police officer is the alleged victim, there may be a good argument for reducing the charge.
 If you or a loved one is confronting this criminal charge, please call me and let's discuss your case.
 I offer a free consultation and I am happy to sit down with you and discuss your options and go over the possible consequences in your case.
 I work in Tarrant, Dallas, Parker, Johnson, as well as in surrounding Counties.
 I work all around Texas and I love to travel and help people.